 The authors summarise three key drivers in evaluating when a matrix is suitable for use:

 – complexity of products and services to be delivered

 – the customer demand for integrated services

-– what organisational pressures exist to reduce cost.
+– what organizational pressures exist to reduce cost.

-The authors emphasise that an improperly developed matrix will – as with most other structures – exacerbate organisational problems.
+The authors emphasise that an improperly developed matrix will – as with most other structures – exacerbate organizational problems.